 Make the Dressing first

-The dressing is super easy, thanks to your handy-dandy blender or immersion blender.
+The dressing is super easy, thanks to your blender or immersion blender.
 The reason you want to prepare the dressing first, is because the salad needs to be prepared quickly, to prevent the apples from turning brown.
-While you COULD dress the apples in some lemon juice to prevent this- I like to leave that to the lemon-infused dressing.
-This way, the lemony taste doesn't overpower the salad.

-Can I use another apple instead of honey crisp?
+Can I use another type of apple?

 What's the best way to cut and clean the fennel?